 The advantage of this type of program is that your body starts burning more weight in a shorter time period.
-You can still get bariatric surgery to help you drop 25 to 50 kilograms, but you’ll actually be healthier – and often recovery faster – if you can increase your muscle mass before surgery.
+You can still get bariatric surgery to help you drop 25 to 50 kilograms, but you’ll actually be healthier and often recover faster if you can increase your muscle mass before surgery.
 Plus, your BMI will likely improve as well.

 One more thing to consider is that when you have a greater muscle mass, you can actually weigh a little more with a higher BMI – and still look great.

 Calculate your target BMI and goal weight today and then know that you now have a plan of how to get there.

 Your future is not bleak in any way; it’s full of adventure, discovery and fun things to learn and find what weight actually suits you and is attainable with the right supports in place.